-5. Shape the dough into a rough rectangle and then roll into a thin rectangle.
+5. Use your hands to shape the dough into a rough rectangle.
+Then roll it out into a thin rectangle.

-6. Divide the filling equally over your flat dough.
+6. Divide the filling equally over the dough.

 7. You want a thick and short roll so start rolling the dough on one of the short sides.

-8. To twist your dough, cut a slit down the middle of the roll, leaving the top part connected.
+8. To twist your dough, cut a slit down the middle of the roll, leaving the top part uncut.

-12. Finish by pinching the two halves together and tucking the pinched bit under the loaf.
+12. Finish by pinching the two halves together and tucking the pinched part under the loaf.

 13. Cover with cling film (use glasses to hold up the cling film to prevent from touching the dough) for a final proof of 45 minutes.

-14. Once the loaf has proofed (doubled in size) brush your loaf with almond milk and bake for 30-35 minutes at 190°C / 374°F (fan oven) until golden brown.
+14. Once the loaf has proofed (doubled in size) brush your loaf with almond milk and bake for 30-35 minutes at 190°C / 374°F (fan oven setting) until golden brown.

 My Top Tips

-Salt will kill your yeast and inhibit your rise so keep the yeast and salt separated until you form your dough.
+Salt will kill your yeast and inhibit the rise.
+This is why it's important to keep the yeast and salt separated until you form your dough.

 4. Knead until the dough springs back